retorquere/zotero-better-bibtex/docs/faq.md

 ## Are there any plans to support Firefox 57+?

 BBT lives where Zotero lives, and Zotero [only has standalone these days](https://www.zotero.org/blog/zotero-5-and-firefox-faq/).
 BBT is installed inside Zotero instead of in the browser.
+Please see the [installation instructions](https://retorque.re/zotero-better-bibtex/installation/) to get started with BBT.

 ## BBT is changing the capitalization of my titles -- why?